ncbi/scPopCorn/README.md

 ```

 # Input File Format
 popcom needs multiple single cell RNA-seq dataset as inputs.
 Bascially, the format look like the following.
-Example data file can be found in the ```data``` folder
+Example data file can be found in the ```data``` folder.

 | Cell1ID | Cell2ID | Cell3ID | Cell4ID | Cell5ID  | ... |
 |----|--------|--------|--------|---------|-----|